-In this section we carry out an error analysis for the approximation \eqref{eq:Approx} of the solution $\bfS$ of \eqref{sensitivityODE}.
+In this section we present the result of an error analysis for the approximation of the sensitivity matrix $\bfS$ obtained by applying the PBS formula~\eqref{eq:Approx} to the iteratively defined ODE systems~\eqref{sensitivityODE}, as $\max_k\Delta t_k\to 0$ (or equivalently, as $K\to\infty$).

 The errors involved are represented as vectors or matrices that correspond to the difference between an exact term and its approximation.
-In order to provide error estimates, and conclude on the order of convergence, we will consider the norm $\|\cdot\|$ of the errors; since we are working in finite-dimensional vector spaces, all norms are equivalent and the exact choice is irrelevant to the analysis.
-Recall also from Section \ref{sec:problem} that we have assumed enough regularity of the problem so that existence and uniqueness of a solution of \eqref{eq:ODE} is guaranteed.
+In order to provide error estimates, and conclude on the order of convergence, we will consider the norm $\|\cdot\|$ of the errors.
+Since we are working in finite-dimensional vector spaces, all norms are equivalent and the exact choice is irrelevant to the analysis.
+Recall also from Section~\ref{sec:problem} that we have assumed enough regularity of the problem so that existence and uniqueness of a solution of \eqref{eq:ODE} is guaranteed.